Spanish bilingual call center outsourcing cost methodology for Colombia, Mexico, and tier-2 LatAm

 What is the cheapest country to outsource Spanish call center work?

 On headline rate, tier-2 Latin American markets like Guatemala, El Salvador, Honduras, and the Dominican Republic typically quote $9 to $15 per agent hour fully loaded for Spanish voice work, roughly 15 to 25 percent below Colombia and Mexico.
 The TCO picture is different.
 Tier-2 markets generally have shallower bilingual labor pools, higher voice attrition (often 35 to 50 percent annually), less mature BPO infrastructure, and weaker QA scoring depth.
 For low-volume Spanish-only programs (chat, email, back-office), tier-2 markets work well.
-For voice-heavy bilingual programs above 25 seats, Colombia and Mexico typically deliver lower TCO once attrition and quality cost are loaded.
+For voice-heavy bilingual programs above 25 seats, Colombia ($12 to $18 per hour) and Mexico ($13 to $19 per hour) typically deliver lower TCO once attrition and quality cost are loaded.
+Colombia's neutral Spanish accent and depth of bilingual labor pool offset the higher headline rate on most US-facing programs.
+To verify exact pricing for your program, request a written quote.

 About the author